 An historical, theological and socio-cultural analysis of some of the major people, places and events of the Civil Rights movement, with particular focus on the implications of the movement for the contemporary church.
+Cross-listed as MT720.
 PR/CR = TH601.